 This article discusses what Is Litecoin the features, functionality, and potential of Litecoin, providing insight for both experienced investors and beginners.

 Created by former Google engineer Charlie Lee, Litecoin was one of the first “altcoins” – a name given to cryptocurrencies other than Bitcoin (and sometimes Ethereum).

-“Litecoin is the second-oldest cryptocurrency, created from the Bitcoin protocol in 2011,” said Jay Blasky, digital currency expert at BTIRA.
-“It was engineered to be used for fast, secure and low cost payments.”
-Think of it as a bitcoin spinoff.
+“Litecoin is the second-oldest cryptocurrency, created from the Bitcoin protocol in 2011,” said Jay Blasky, a digital currency expert at BTIRA.
+“It was engineered for fast, secure, and low-cost payments.”
+Think of it as a Bitcoin spinoff.

 The goal of launching Litecoin was to improve Bitcoin in several different ways.
 For one, Lee has developed a new hashing algorithm for Litecoin called Scrypt (pronounced S-crypt).
 The simple algorithm supports Litecoin’s fast transaction speed.
 Bitcoin has a slow transaction processing speed of about five transactions per second.
-It can take up to 10 minutes to create new blocks in the Bitcoin blockchain.
+Creating new blocks in the Bitcoin blockchain can take up to 10 minutes.

 Improved transaction speed to prove to traders that they no longer have to be frustrated during the long settlement of Bitcoin.
 Instead, they can accept Litecoin and settle faster payments and, therefore, conduct business faster and faster on par with other digital payment methods.

 Litecoin was created by Charlie Lee, a former Google software engineer, and he announced its launch on October 7, 2011.
 The primary motivation behind the creation of Litecoin was to address some of the perceived limitations of Bitcoin, which was the first decentralized cryptocurrency and served as the basis for many subsequent digital currencies.